fbacker/broadlink-mqtt-bridge/README.md

 Make your own file `./config/local.json` and only add and change values that you want.

 **NOTE:** Changing the default.json will break updates.

+**NOTE2:** mqtt node properties that can be used, look here: https://www.npmjs.com/package/mqtt#client

 ## Running